Laurelia novae-zelandiae

 Laurelia novae-zelandiae, also called pukatea, is a large evergreen tree, endemic to the forests of New Zealand.
 Pukatea has 'toothed' leaves and produces small flowers.
-It is a species in the Atherospermataceae (formerly Monimiaceae) family, typical representative of laurel forest ecoregion.
+It is a species in the Atherospermataceae (formerly Monimiaceae) family, and a typical representative of the laurel forest ecoregion.

+Taxonomy and name

+The taxon was first described by Allan Cunningham in 1838.
+The species is the only member of Laurelia found in New Zealand.

+The name pukatea is a Polynesian word applied to a great number of plants, including Hernandia nymphaeifolia and Pisonia grandis.
+The element puka is used to describe a wide variety of plants, including Meryta sinclairii.

 Distribution

-Pukatea is generally found in lowland forest and grows throughout the North Island of New Zealand, and the northern third of the South Island, usually where moisture is plentiful, such as in damp, lowland forests, gullies, and on the edges of streams.
+Pukatea is endemic to New Zealand.
+It is generally found in lowland forest and grows throughout the North Island of New Zealand, and the northern third of the South Island, usually where moisture is plentiful, such as in damp, lowland forests, gullies, and on the edges of streams.